PixelFarm1/FS25_ImageToField/README.md

 11. Execute the script.
 This will clear all existing painted field ground, generate the fields from coordinates, align them to the terrain and then repaint the fields.

 ## Suggested workflow for converting FS22 maps
-### Prerequisites: A FS22 map where all fields are painted with terrainDetail
+### Prerequisites: A FS22 map where all fields are painted with terrainDetail (May work if you take the densityMap_ground.gdm from a FS22 savegame too, not tested)

 1. Convert the densityMap_ground.gdm using the converter at GDN